 Race HQ and the event village is based in Machynlleth, a market town in Powys, North Wales.
-Originally known as the ancient capital of Wales, it’s now the British capital of alternative technology.
+Originally known as the ancient capital of Wales, it is now the capital of alternative technology.

-Based just behind the Co-Op supermarket the venue is a stone's throw from the family-friendly high street.
+Based near to the Owain Glyndwr Centre Heritage Centre, the venue is a stone's throw from the family-friendly high street.
 Offering a wealth of accommodation, restaurants, pubs, cafes, museums and entertainment, all within walking distance.

 Head for Manchester.
 Take M62 / M6 to M56 towards Chester.
 Take M53 / A55 south.
 Follow A483 south past Wrexham and Oswestry.
 Turn onto A458 through Welshpool, follow A483 west then take A470 south to Machynlleth at Mallwyd roundabout.